zerothi/sisl/docs/quickstart/install.rst

       conda install -c conda-forge fortran-compiler c-compiler python scikit-build-core pyproject-metadata conda install -c conda-forge cython scipy netcdf4 cftime plotly matplotlib

-   subsequent installations of sisl should follow :code:`dev|pip` tab
+   subsequent installations of sisl should follow :code:`dev|pip` tab.

+   Consider whether the *editable* install is more appropriate for your workflow.

 .. tab:: editable|pip

-   Editable installs are currently not fully supported by :code:`scikit-build-core` and is considered experimental.
-One *may* get it to work by doing:
+   Editable installs allows one to easily use pure Python code changes without having to reinstall all the time.
+Highly recommended for developers, has the same requirements as noted in the `dev|*` tabs.

    .. code-block:: bash